BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] ***Passport Instructions:*** Sign with your Passport[^43].
    1. Click "Show QR" in Sparrow
    1. Power on your Passport, and sign in with your PIN.
    1. Select "Sign with QR Code".
+Scan the QR.
+   2. Review the amount and destination[^44].
+   3. Hit the right-button, review the change.
-   1. Hit the right-button on your Passport to review the transaction[^44] and Sign.
+   4. Hit the right-button, review the fee.
+   5. Choose to "Sign Transaction"
    1. Hit "Cancel" on Sparrow to end the "Show QR", then click "Scan QR".
-   1. You may need to "Resize" the Passport QR to make it smaller and/or protect the screen from glare.
+Show the QR to your Computer with Sparrow.
-   1. You should see a status bar slowly increase as the QR is read in, and eventually the screen should show "FDP Active Key" (or whatever the name) has signed.
+   1. You should see a status bar slowly increase as the QR is read in, and eventually the screen should show "Passport" (or whatever the name) has signed.
 1. [  ] ***GST Instructions:*** Sign with Gordian Seed Tool[^43].
    1. Click "Show QR" in Sparrow.
    1. Start up Gordian Seed Tool and hit the "Scan" (QR Code) button
    1. Review the transaction[^44] and "Approve".
-   1. Select "QR Code" under "ur:crypto-psbt"
+   1. Select "QR Code".
    1. Hit "Cancel" on Sparrow to end the "Show QR", then click "Scan QR".
+Show the QR to your Computer with Sparrow"
-   1. You should see a status bar quickly increase as the QR is read in, and eventually the screen should show "GST Active Key" (or whatever the name) has signed.
+   1. You should see a status bar quickly increase as the QR is read in, and eventually the screen should show "Gordian Seed Tool" (or whatever the name) has signed.
 1. [  ] Touch "Broadcast Transmission"[^43]
 1. [  ] Wait for the funds to arrive.
    1. Click "Transactions" in Sparrow.